parvezs27/Excel-Clothing-Store-Analysis/README.md

 Let's start by creating a pivot table.
 Pivot tables are frequently used as they allow large datasets to be summarised quickly and easily.
 To create a pivot table, go to the insert tab and click pivot table, select your data range, click "add this to data model" (more on this in a bit) and click OK.
 We'll now utilise our PivotTable fields to create the charts we need to address the questions.

 1. Compare the monthly sales and orders using a single chart
+2. Which month had the highest sales and count of orders?

 Here we'll drag our month, amount and order id fields in the appropriate areas and turn off the grand totals.
 Here's how things are looking like so far.